kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

    ![json](./images/DNAC-Template-menu-import.png?raw=true "Import JSON")

-3. Download the file above *DNAC_Template_Lab_DayN_project.json* to be imported into the DNA Center.
+3. Download the file above *DNAC_Template_Lab_DayN_project.json* to be imported into the Catalyst Center.
 Once downloaded, extract the file.
 4. From the **Import Project(s)** window, click **Select a file from your computer** from the explorer window, select the extracted JSON file and click open.

    ![json](./images/DNAC-Template-Prep-select.png?raw=true "Import JSON")